matfin/mattfinucane.com/mattfinucane/content/blog/working-with-drupal.md

 There were certain configuration views in the administrator control panel with more than thirty checkboxes and radio buttons on a page.
 Forgetting to check one of these would often result in a broken development environment.

 ## Working with Drupal in general
 Drupal is chosen as the platform of choice because people see it has something that has most of the functionality that you need already built in.

 It could be described as a highly opinionated platform.
 This means that when you work with it, you really need to stick to the way that it does things.
-It's like building a house with a series of completed walls and chipping away at those walls to make sure they fit the way you want them to.
+It's like building a house with a series of completed walls and chipping away at those walls to make sure they fit together the way you want them to.

-To prevent users from modifying core functionality, Drupal had a series of hooks and callbacks that would fire based on an action the user had taken.
-This had to be configured by the developer.
-This is where problems would arise if you forgot to tick a box in the admin interface and clear your cache.
+To prevent users from modifying core functionality, Drupal has a series of hooks and callbacks that fire based on the actions the user had taken.
+These have to be configured by the developer.
+This is where problems arise if you forget to tick a box in the admin interface and clear your cache.

-The views module would output the following HTML to render a simple list of items:
+When working with the views module to render a list, the result would usually look like this:

 ```
 <div class="grid grid-12 outer-grid">